kaizen-ai/kaizenflow/code_organization.md

    * [Misc](#misc)

 <!--te-->

 # Code organization of `amp`

 ## Conventions

 - In this file we use the following conventions:
-  - comments: `"""foobar is ..."""`
+  - Comments: `"""foobar is ..."""`
-  - dirs and subdirs: `/foobar`
+  - Dirs and subdirs: `/foobar`
-  - files: `foobar.py`
+  - Files: `foobar.py`
-  - objects: `FooBar`
+  - Objects: `FooBar`
-  - markdown files: `foobar.md`
+  - Markdown files: `foobar.md`

 ## Component dirs

 - The directories, subdirectory, objects are listed in order of their dependencies (from innermost to outermost)

 - `/helpers`
   - """Low-level helpers that are general and not specific of this project"""

 - `/core`
   - """Low-level helpers that are specific of this project"""
   - `/config`